markkoszykowski/ECE465---Cloud-Computing/Homework 2a/README.md

-# Single-Node Multi-Threaded Dijkstra's Algorithm for solving All Pairs Shortest Path
+# Single-Node Multi-Node, Multi-Threaded Dijkstra's Algorithm for solving All Pairs Shortest Path

 The implementation uses simulated nodes to concurrently execute multiple instances of the Single Source Shortest Path version of Dijkstra's algorithm.
-The current implementation assumes that the number of nodes is approximately equal to the number of vertices in the graph.
-Therefore, each node handles a single execution of Dijkstra's SSSP algorithm.
+The current implementation assumes that the number of nodes is less than the number of vertices in the graph.
+Therefore, each node handles multiple concurrent (multi-threaded) executions of Dijkstra's SSSP algorithm.
 Future implementations will handle the instance where the number of processors exceeds the number of vertices, requiring multiple processors to work simultaneously on a given instance of the SSSP problem.